The Healthcare Law Review: Saudi Arabia

 In addition to permitting foreign ownership of Pharmaceutical Businesses, the New Pharmaceutical Law dispensed with certain 'localisation' requirements, which were required under the Old Pharmaceutical Law.
 For example, the Old Pharmaceutical Law required pharmaceutical wholesale warehouses to be managed by a licensed pharmacist who is a Saudi Arabian national.
 Such requirement no longer exists under the New Pharmaceutical Law.

-Despite the foregoing, the New Pharmaceutical Law requires that pharmaceutical and herbal manufacturing plants operating in the KSA to have a licensed scientific office, and that the manufacturing plant and the scientific office be managed by a pharmacist who is a Saudi Arabian national.
-Moreover, the New Pharmaceutical Law limits the promotion and the introduction of pharmaceutical and herbal substances in the KSA to Saudi nationals.6 These localisation requirements have been retained from the Old Pharmaceutical Law.
+Despite the foregoing, the New Pharmaceutical Law requires that pharmaceutical and herbal manufacturing plants operating in Saudi Arabia have a licensed scientific office, and that the manufacturing plant and the scientific office be managed by a pharmacist who is a Saudi Arabian national.
+Moreover, the New Pharmaceutical Law limits the promotion and the introduction of pharmaceutical and herbal substances in Saudi Arabia to Saudi nationals.6 These localisation requirements have been retained from the Old Pharmaceutical Law.

 The table below compares the foreign ownership restrictions and localisation requirements under the Old Pharmaceutical Law and the New Pharmaceutical Law.